Staying Creative with Francisco Marques

 I always loved handcrafted knives and the ones that can keep a sharp edge for a longer time are the best, I guess I always wanted to make my own knives, but it's really just a stress relieving hobby, I don't plan on pursuing a career in blacksmithing.
 But I will definitely forge a sword someday.
 I just need a proper workshop and lots of practice.

 What would you consider is your ‘field’, or title, as an artist?
-What are the best/worst parts about your title, or about the industry in general?

 I look at myself as a maker, that would be the correct title.
 I Don't think everything I make is art.
 The worst part about this is that, in order to make a living doing what you love, you'll have to be a freelancer, there's not many jobs going for artists.
 That makes it harder to make a living, you'll most likely have to find some part time job to be able to pay for your bills.
 Be persistent, do it because you love it.
 Don't be a dick.